spkenv/spk/docs/use/solver.md

 The `spk env` creates a brand new environment with some set of packages installed into it.
 Once you are in an environment, the `spk install` command can be used to add additional packages or upgrade existing packages in the current environment.

 Both of these operations take a set of package requests and try to figure out the best way to satisfy them all (more info on [package requests]({{< ref "use/versioning" >}})).
 The solver is responsible for taking the set of requested packages and ensuring that all dependencies are pulled in and all packages are compatible in the final environment.
-If this is deeped not possible, then you will see an error related to why the requests could not be satisfied.
+If this is deemed not possible, then you will see an error related to why the requests could not be satisfied.

 ## Understanding Solver Errors